maharzanmanish/cms-a3-plugin/README.md

 Very minimal and easy to use.

 Installation Note:
-Plugin>Add new > Choose m-zip-upload.zip
+Plugin>Add new > Choose m-zip-upload.zip then install

+Usuage:
+Choose the zip file first, then press upload zip

+Wordpress might reject the image file if it is more than 1.5 mb.